adamtiger/ai/README.md

 ### Q-learning

-In this project the Q-learning algorithm was tested in the classical Windy Gridworld.
+In this subproject the Q-learning algorithm was tested in the classical Windy Gridworld.

 ## CV4RLframework